Skip to main content

 Serious incidents and FSCA

 Serious incidents are documented, notified to Regulatory Authorities, investigated and addressed according to the requirements set out in GP-004 Vigilance system and in GP-006 Non-conformities, Corrective and preventive actions.
 Once a year, JD-004 will actively analyse the new data collected from the vigilance system.
-The R-TF-007-003 PSUR will summarize the number of reported serious incidents, their investigation results and any taken subsequent measures.
+The PSUR will summarize the number of reported serious incidents, their investigation results and any taken subsequent measures.
 The same approach is followed for Field Safety Corrective Actions (FSCA): they are documented, notified to Regulatory Authorities and implemented according to the requirements set out in GP-004 Vigilance system and in SP-004-001 Product withdrawal.
 The PSUR will summarize the number of FSCA initiated and their status (ongoing, completed).

 Non-serious incidents and undesirable side-effects

 Non-serious incidents and undesirable side-effects are documented, investigated and addressed according to the requirements set out in GP-004 Vigilance system.
 The non-conformities detected are registered in the T-006-001 Non-conformity report and are reviewed every 3 months to monitor their status.
-They are also reviewed on a yearly basis by JD-004 and the evaluation results and conclusions will be summarised in the R-TF-007-003 PSUR.
+They are also reviewed on a yearly basis by JD-004 and the evaluation results and conclusions will be summarised in the PSUR.
 Minor adverse events, high-volume/low-severity trends, and early warning signals are monitored as part of this process.

 Customer feedback

 Feedback from users is documented, analysed and addressed according to the requirements set out in GP-014 Feedback and complaints and is evaluated every year by JD-005 and JD-016 to identify any actions and improvements to be implemented on the products.
 This includes user satisfaction, usability issues, suggestions for improvement, and minor non-conformities.
-Evaluation and results of user feedback will be summarised in the R-TF-007-003 PSUR.
+Evaluation and results of user feedback will be summarised in the PSUR.

 Customer complaints

 Customer complaints are documented, analysed and addressed as explained in GP-014 Feedback and complaints.
 As part of the analysis, JD-005 or JD-004 will identify whether there are any non-serious incidents or serious incidents and categorise them as such.
 In case of serious incidents, we will follow the reporting process described in GP-004 Vigilance system.
-Customer complaints will be reviewed on a yearly basis by JD-004 and the results of the revision will be summarised in the R-TF-007-003 PSUR.
+Customer complaints will be reviewed on a yearly basis by JD-004 and the results of the revision will be summarised in the PSUR.

 Corrective and preventive actions (CAPA)

 Corrective and preventive actions are documented, investigated, implemented and verified for effectiveness according to the requirements set out in GP-006 Non-conformities, CAPA.
 These actions are reviewed every 3 months by JD-004 to review their status and/or their effectiveness.
-Once a year, JD-004 performs an additional review and the evaluation results and conclusions will be summarised in the R-TF-007-003 PSUR.
+Once a year, JD-004 performs an additional review and the evaluation results and conclusions will be summarised in the PSUR.
 The focus is on the effectiveness check of actions taken and identification of systemic issues.

 Research data about similar devices in the market